-Underwriters' option to purchase additional shares

-We have granted the underwriters a 30-day option to purchase up to an additional 703,125 shares of Common Stock at the public offering price, less the underwriting discounts and commissions.

-Use of proceeds

-We estimate that the net proceeds to us from this offering will be approximately \$67.0 million, (or approximately \$77.5 million if the underwriters exercise their option to purchase additional shares of common stock in full), assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to expand our sales force and operations, increase our research and development activities, conduct or sponsor clinical studies and trials, expand internationally, and provide for working capital and other general corporate purposes.
+THE OFFERING Common stock offered by us shares Common stock offered by the selling stockholders shares Common stock outstanding after this offering shares Underwriters' option to purchase additional shares The selling stockholders have granted the underwriters a 30- day option to purchase up to an additional shares of Common Stock at the public offering price, less the underwriting discounts and commissions.
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million, assuming a public offering price of \$ per share, which is the closing price of our common stock on the Nasdaq Stock Market on , 2019 and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The principal purpose of this offering is to facilitate an orderly distribution of shares for the selling stockholders and increase our public float.
+We intend to use the net proceeds from this offering to pay down outstanding debt, expand our sales force and operations, increase our research and development activities, conduct or sponsor clinical studies and trials, expand internationally, and provide for working capital and other general corporate purposes.
 We may use a portion of the net proceeds to acquire complementary products, technologies, intellectual property or businesses; however, we currently do not have any agreements or commitments to complete any such transactions and are not involved in negotiations regarding such transactions.
+We will not receive any net proceeds from the sale of shares of common stock by the selling stockholders or if the underwriters exercise their option to purchase additional shares or if the selling stockholders determine to sell additional shares upon an increase in the size of the offering.
 See "Use of Proceeds."
+Risk factors See "Risk Factors" beginning on page 15 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Nasdaq Stock Market symbol SILK